 Errol de Kock: Director and Head of System Engineering

 Errol has a MSc in Physics and Electronics from Rhodes University.
 After more than 10 years in the military electronics field he joined ISS International in 1991.
 He has worked on the engineering side of the ISS product range especially in embedded software development.
 For many years he has installed and commissioned ISS systems around the world, and as a result has a wealth of experience in the planning and support of mine seismic monitoring systems and their integration with other geotechnical systems at customer sites.

 Frans Cronje: Director and Head of Technical Services

-Frans started working for ISS International at the end of 1999 taking responsibility for installations and maintenance of the Seismic Systems installed in South Africa.
-At the end of 2002 he was relocated and appointed as the Manager of ISS Pacific Pty Ltd, Australia until the end of 2007 during which time the number of operational systems in Australia quadrupled.
-After relocating back to South Africa, he was appointed as the Manager of Technical Services for both ISS International and ISS Pacific and also managed the Production Facility in South Africa until the end of 2010.
+Frans has a NDIP Electrical Engineering (Light Current) from the Central University of Technology in South Africa.
+He started working for ISS International at the end of 1999 taking responsibility for installations and maintenance of the seismic systems installed in South Africa.
+At the end of 2002 he was relocated and appointed as the Manager of ISS Pacific Pty Ltd, Australia until the end of 2007.
+After relocating back to South Africa, he started to manage the Technical Services departments for both ISS International and ISS Pacific.

 Gareth Goldswain: Director and Head of System Development

 Gareth obtained his MSc in Electronic Engineering from the University of Cape Town in South Africa, with a background in mixed-signal electronics, instrumentation & control, signal processing and intelligent systems.